- General Information

 - Interviews and Responses

-Wordgathering: A Journal of Disability Poetry and Literature is a digital, Open Access, quarterly journal accepting rolling submissions.
-Our current publication schedule is March, June, September, and December.
-Please submit your work for review by the 15th of the month prior to the scheduled issue (e.g., February 15th for March issue consideration).
+Wordgathering: A Journal of Disability Poetry and Literature is a digital, Open Access, quarterly journal accepting rolling submissions for Spring, Summer, Fall, and Winter issues.
+Please submit your work for review by the 15th of the month prior to the scheduled issue (February 15th for Spring, May 15th for Summer, August 15th for Fall, and November 15th for Winter).

 Effective June 2020, Wordgathering began publishing work under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, which allows readers to view/access, download, and share the work (with proper attribution), but nothing else, without permission of the creator; all other rights remain with the creator.
 Please visit Frequently Asked Questions about Open Access, our Creative Commons license, and Fair Use for more information.
 If you have questions or concerns about this license, please contact us at email@example.com.

-While we are deeply committed to poetry, Wordgathering also accepts short essays and short works of creative nonfiction (CNF), fiction, excerpts, and drama, as well as art, photography, comics, short videos, music, and suggested books for potential review.
+While we are deeply committed to poetry, Wordgathering also accepts short essays and short works of creative nonfiction (CNF), flash memoir, fiction, excerpts, and drama, as well as art, photography, comics, short videos, music, and suggested books for potential review.
+Further information about these genres’ guidelines can be found below.

-We also publish interviews and responses, and are open to considering other genres.
-Responses provide writers with the opportunity to address one another, reflecting on prior Wordgathering publications.
-Further details regarding interviews and responses are below.
+We also publish manifestos, interviews, and responses, and are open to considering other genres.
+Responses provide writers and artists with the opportunity to address one another, reflecting on prior Wordgathering publications.
+Further details regarding submitting manifestos, interviews, and responses are below.

 As noted in About Us, our aim is to highlight disability literature and the creative arts, and to do so in accessible ways.
 Therefore, we seek out work pertaining to disability experiences and cultures.
 Importantly, we privilege publishing work by writers and other creative artists with disabilities, and present this work in accessible formats.

 Since there are many different kinds and varied experiences of physical, cognitive, intellectual, emotional, psychological, reading, and other disabilities, we adopt a “cross-disabilities” perspective in our publication philosophy and practices.
-D/deaf, D/disabled, Crip, Mad, and Neurodivergent (including Autistic) writers and creative artists are especially encouraged to submit their work for publication consideration.
+D/deaf, D/disabled, Crip, Mad, Chronically Ill, Spoonie, Sick, and Neurodivergent (including Autistic) writers and creative artists are especially encouraged to submit their work for publication consideration.
+We unequivocally support and welcome the creative work of BIPOC, LGBTQIA2S+, young, elder, and working class writers and artists.

 Our ongoing, special features—Reading Loop and Gatherer’s Blog—are by invitation only.
 Reading Loop is a close reading or discussion by a contributor; Gatherer’s Blog provides emergent as well as seasoned writers with opportunities to reflect upon aspects of their own writing processes.